Hah Hah Hah!!!

 Tonight, I made southern indian lamb curry featuring coconut, tamarind and lamb shanks.
 It’s a little sweet, a little tangy and if you wish, a little spicy.
 The toasted coconut sesame paste adds depth that coconut milk alone doesn’t provide.

 To make this, I toasted coconut flakes and sesame seeds, ground them in a mortar & pestle, then blended them with caramelized onions into a paste.
-To that, I added spices, ginger-garlic paste, tamarind, coconut cream and lamb shanks.
+To that, I added spices, ginger-garlic paste, tamarind, coconut milk and lamb shanks.

 After the shank meat became soft, I pulled it off, shredded it and added it back to the curry.